datarobot/datarobot-user-models/public_dropin_environments/r_lang/README.md

 # R Drop-In Template Environment

 This template environment can be used to create artifact-only R custom models that use the caret library.
-Your custom model archive need only contain your model artifacts if you use the environment correctly.
+Your custom model directory needs only contain your model artifacts if you use the environment correctly.

 ## Supported Libraries